Level/abstract-leveldown/UPGRADING.md

 ### Increased API parity with `levelup`

 All methods that take a callback now also support promises.
 They return a promise if no callback is provided, the same as `levelup`.
-Implementations that override public (non-underscored) methods must do the same.
+Implementations that override public (non-underscored) methods _must_ do the same and any implementation _should_ do the same for additional methods if any.

 The prototype of `require('abstract-leveldown').AbstractLevelDOWN` now inherits from `require('events').EventEmitter`.
 Opening and closing is idempotent and safe, and emits the same events as `levelup` would (with the exception of the 'ready' alias that `levelup` has for the 'open' event - `abstract-leveldown` only emits 'open').

+Deferred open is built-in.
+This means an `abstract-leveldown` instance opens itself a tick after its constructor returns.
+Any operations made until opening has completed, are queued up in memory.
+If opening succeeds, the operations are repeated.
+If opening fails (and this is a new behavior compared to `levelup`) the operations are rejected.
+The `abstract-leveldown` prototype has a new `defer()` method for an implementation to defer custom operations.

-The initial `status` of an `abstract-leveldown` instance is now 'closed', and the previous `status` 'new' is gone.
+The initial `status` of an `abstract-leveldown` instance is now 'opening', and the previous `status` 'new' is gone.

+Wrapping an `abstract-leveldown` instance with `deferred-leveldown` will throw.

 On any operation, `abstract-leveldown` now checks if it's open.
 If not, it will either throw an error (if the relevant API is synchronous) or asynchronously yield an error.
 For example: